Tree surveys and hedgerow survey

 An Arboricultural Method Statement

-British Standard 5837: 2012 Trees in relation to design, demolition and construction, recommendations
+British Standard 5837: 2012 (or subsequent updates) Trees in relation to design, demolition and construction, recommendations

 The statement should explain the methodology for the implementation and mitigation of any aspect of development, where there is potential for the loss of or damage to a tree(s).